chengr4/all-about-OS/process.md

 | Thread library provides | kernel performs |
 | POSIX Pthreads, Win32 threads, Java threads | Window 2000 (NT), solaris, Linux, Tru Unix |
 | fast to create | slower |

+### Thread Pools

+- Create a number of threads in a pool where they await work
+- pros: faster, size of pool can be bounded